 The St Magnus Way app allows you to access pilgrimage resources relevant to your location whilst you walk.
-Think of it like a museum tour guide in your pocket.
+Think of it as a museum tour guide in your pocket.
 The GPS technology will let you know when you get to a Waypoint by triggering a short bagpipe melody if you have your notifications switched on for the app.
 If you press the Waypoint icon, you will be able to access any associated resources.
 You can then view or play these files to find out more about where you are and reflect in various ways on the landscape and stories.
 You can also ignore your phone entirely whilst you walk and check out the resource before or after instead!

 About the app

 Using the app

 You need to install the app before walking and, within the app, you also need to download content for offline use.
 This means you then don’t need wifi or a 4G signal whilst you walk.
 This is helpful as some parts of the route have no phone signal at all and 4G coverage is very patchy.

 Top tips for using the app